-The findings in both the quantitative and qualitative portions of this research do not seem to negate that the NSLP is a positive addition to schools as it aims to equitably serve more nutrient-dense foods to some of the country’s most vulnerable students.
+While there appears to be areas of improvement within the NSLP, the findings in both the quantitative and qualitative portions of this research do not seem to negate that the NSLP is a positive addition to schools as it aims to equitably serve more nutrient-dense foods to some of the country’s most vulnerable students.
 These findings also do not seem to point to a complete overhaul or abandonment of the NSLP as the policy seems to be an ambitious way to provide equitable food access to students across the country.
-However, this research offers a new, innovative perspective directly from cafeterias a.
+However, this research offers a new, innovative perspective directly from a school cafeteria along with program participants.
 The quantitative portion of this research offers a potentially more accurate and innovative approach to determining what foods students are selecting and consuming in the cafeteria than previous studies or within the current NSLP monitoring system (Food and Nutrition Service, USDA, 2010).
 Moreover, the qualitative interviews with students offer the students’ perspectives concerning school lunches and offer student-based suggestions directly from NSLP participants that could enhance the trajectory of the NSLP.
 More research will be needed to better understand the consumption habits of students who are enrolled in the NSLP and greater focus on the participant experience is needed to fully comprehend the student perspective, yet this research offers suggestions and findings that can enhance the NSLP experience for some of the nation’s most vulnerable students.

 Limitations